0% or life of balance transfer credit card: which saves more?

 Another useful way to think of balance transfers is to consider the options in the context of a whole budget.

-On the other hand, some people know that the restriction of a limited period during which the debt must be repaid in full would help motivate them to make regular payments and ultimately clear the balance.
+On the other hand, the restriction of a limited period during which the debt must be repaid in full can help motivate some people to make regular payments and ultimately clear the balance.

 Remember that a balance transfer is a tool to eliminate debts.

-The ultimate goal should always be to reduce financial strain and, for that to happen, the decision about which deal to take should take into account individual preferences as well as being realistic about the amount that can afford to repaid each month.
+The ultimate goal should always be to reduce financial strain and, for that to happen, the decision about which deal to apply for should be based primarily on the amount that can comfortably be repaid each month.